 In a rural village called Turbe just east of Croix-des-Bouquets we are agriculturally developing two-acres called Haiti Gardens.
 PROViDE is collaborating with a renowned agronomist, community leader, Pastor Miradieu Estinvil, to demonstrate sustainable subsistence agriculture methods, including intercropping, shallow soil garden, aquaponics systems, vertical gardens, small-scale earthworks, and rainwater harvesting techniques, among others, that can be utilized by community members to become more self-sufficient.

 Before the earthquake on January 12, 2010 Haiti Gardens was an agricultural demonstration site but Miradieu converted it entirely for food production to feed community members who’d lost access to basic nutrition during and after that dreaded day.
 That lasted just over a year until we began developing it again as a demonstration and seminar site.

-On this land also sits an unfinished building used as a community learning center, office and gift shop for crafts made by local women.
+We also have an unfinished building here which is used as a community learning center, office and gift shop for crafts made by local women.
 The building has great potential for rainwater catchment and dry composting toilets.
 We built a flush toilet, with septic tank, in spring of 2012, and are currently building a kitchen to feed folks who attend seminars and demonstrations here.

 Through participatory workshops and collaborative exhibits the site also offers opportunities in appropriate green building techniques that integrate traditional ideas with the use of local materials but that meet international building code to prevent extensive structural damage in the event of future hurricanes and/or seismic activity.
 These, of course, must remain accessible and affordable to impoverished people in this area.

-Eventually, we hope to introduce a program where progressive agriculture students from anywhere in the world can come together with locals to learn about sustainable agriculture in the tropics while also exchanging cultural interests, traditions, and knowledge.
+Eventually, we hope to introduce a program where progressive college students from anywhere in the world can come together with locals to learn about sustainable agriculture in the tropics while also exchanging cultural interests, traditions, and knowledge.
 Interested in this project?
 DONATE TODAY!